infused-kim/fish-refresh-prompt-on-cmd/README.md

 ### 3.5.
 Make sure you are using compatible versions of the plugins

 For `fish-refresh-prompt-on-cmd` to work with `fish-async-prompt`, you must use a version that backs up the original prompt functions.
-My fork does this and I have submitted a PR to [@acomagu/fish-async-prompt](https://github.com/acomagu/fish-async-prompt) to add this feature, but it may not have been merged yet (and it may never get merged).
+My fork does this and I have submitted a [PR #86 to @acomagu/fish-async-prompt](https://github.com/acomagu/fish-async-prompt/pull/86) to add this feature, but it may not have been merged yet (and it may never get merged).

 ### 3.6.
 Investigate the plugin loading order